 Other key points to consider

-- In smaller organisations which have little reserve capacity, a serious accident or an incident such as fire can spell the end of the business altogether
+- In smaller organisations that have little reserve capacity, a serious accident or an incident such as fire can spell the end of the business altogether

-- Accident claims invariably mean higher insurance premiums or insurance cover actually being refused.
+- Accident claims invariably mean higher insurance premiums or insurance cover being refused.

 If you think safety is expensive, try having an accident!